foone/VGAPride/README.md

 3. switch to that directory (I used C:\VGAPRIDE)
 4. Open the project with "tc vgapride.prj"
 5. Select Compile->Build All from the menus to build the EXE.
-6. Run UPX (I used 3.96) to compresse the EXE

 # License